-Research suggests that the following barriers to learning are particularly significant to pupil premium students:
+Research suggests that the following barriers to learning are particularly significant to student premium students:

 - Students enter the school with low levels of literacy and numeracy

-- The attendance and punctuality of pupil premium students often reduces their learning hours and causes them to fall behind
+- The attendance and punctuality of student premium students often reduces their learning hours and causes them to fall behind

 - Poor home learning environment leading to a lack of independent study

 - Family problems – safeguarding, finance, parenting skills, mental health leading to a lack of parental engagement